 I might not know too much about the gorgeous cars I see when wandering one of the Cruise-Ins, but I really admire the attention to detail and time the owners have invested.
 Getting a chance to slow down, entertain the family and enjoy the summer evening air is also much appreciated.

 While the cars take center stage, this event provides the perfect opportunity to take advantage of the evenings in our beautiful town of Danville.
 Socialize and patronize the many restaurants and shops on and around the square.

 The Beehive offers a variety of sandwiches, salads and delicious coffees or teas and is located just a block east of the square.
 Right next to it, Two Guys Pies serves up some delicious pizza, wings, sandwiches and a variety of beer and wine.
-On the square, you can shop at Seize the Night Designs and Forget-Me-Nots and enjoy a meal at Frank's Place or the legendary Mayberry Cafe, which takes it's guests back to simpler times and homestyle cooking at its finest.
+Then there's the legendary Mayberry Cafe on the north side of the square, which takes it's guests back to simpler times and homestyle cooking at its finest.